Suv4o/personal-blog-2023/content/2021/09/25/suspense-feature-in-vue-3-with-sfc-script-setup.md

 3. The `<Suspense>` component has two slots, `default` and `fallback`.
 When the content isn't ready, the `fallback` component is rendered.
 When data is successfully loaded, the `default` component is displayed.
 4. Dealing with errors in Vue is simple.
 Vue 3 provides `onErrorCaptured` lifecycle hook that can listen to errors.

-All examples above can be found in the following Github repository [link](https://github.com/Suv4o/suspense-feature-in-vue-3).
+All examples above can be found in the following Github repository <a href="https://github.com/Suv4o/suspense-feature-in-vue-3" target="_blank" rel="noopener noreferrer">link</a>.